Vikas-Kumar001/AI-Evaluation-and-Data-Annotation---Portfolio/README.md

 Evaluating AI-generated responses for accuracy, helpfulness, reasoning quality, and safety.

 ### Data Annotation
-Annotating and labeling text datasets to support machine learning and AI model development.
+Annotating and labeling text datasets, Images to support machine learning and AI model development.

 ### Prompt Engineering
 Designing and refining prompts to improve AI model performance and output quality.